 Lacrosse is the oldest sport native to North America, dating back centuries with Native Americans playing various forms of the sport.
 Over the last two decades, lacrosse has been the fastest-growing team sport in the United States.

 Players must have their own equipment: lacrosse stick, helmet, shoulder pads, elbow pads, gloves, mouth guard, and athletic protector cup.
-The club may have gear to loan out on a first come first serve basis.
+The club has gear to loan out on a first come first serve basis.

 - Lacrosse Stick and Head

 Lacrosse Gear Overview

 Cascade is the top-rated manufacturer of lacrosse helmets.
 Warrior introduced a youth helmet for the first time this year.
 Select a S/M size for the helmet.
 The main differences in the cost of the helmets are the type of protection and the ability to adjust the fit.

 Any attack/middie complete stick will be fine, but the quality of the mesh and a better stringing pattern will make a remarkable difference.
 As such, it’s our recommendation to stay away from the most basic sticks, which typically cost less than $50.
 In addition, it is unnecessary to buy a pre-strung or unstrung head and match it with a shaft.
 The cost-benefit ratio does not compare to the price performance of the complete sticks.

 It’s our recommendation for new players to either buy a starter kit that only includes shoulder pads, arm pads, and gloves or to buy a starter kit that also includes your choice of helmet.
 Starter kits offer a better price performance compared to buying gear separately.
 The gear is not the best available gear, but it’s decent, provides good protection, and will last for a couple of years.
 Select 10” size gloves and small for the shoulder pads and arm pads, depending on the size of the child.